testersakage/mineclonia-jtest/mods/ENTITIES/mcl_mobs/API.md

 	ignited_by_sunlight = false,
 	-- If true the mod will burn at daytime.
 (Takes sunlight_damage per second)

-	nofollow = false,
-	--Do not follow players when they wield the "follow" item.
-For mobs (like villagers) that are bred in a different way.

 	pick_up = { "mcl_core:apple" },
 	--table of itemstrings the mob will pick up (e.g. for breeding)